erikandersson96/portfolio-project-three/README.md

 * By selecting automatic deploy, Heroku will build a new version of the app each time a change has been made and pushed to the repository on `GitHub`.
 * By selecting manual deploys, it allows you to build a new version of your app whenever you click manual deploy.
 * If your build is successful you will then be able to visit the live site by clicking the link that is provided to you by `Heroku`.

+New way of deploy project to heroku:
+* When you want to deploy your project to `Heroku`.
+* Type `heroku login -i` to login to your existing account (if you have one) in the `Gitpod` terminal.
+* Then run the command `heroku create your_app_name_here` to create a new app (the name has to be uniqe).
+* Now you can see your new project at `Heroku` dashboard and set the config vars and buildpacks as the steps explained above.

 The command to add packages to the requirments.txt file, `pip3 freeze --local > requirments.txt`.